tomusher/every-ai/README.md

 ### Anthropic

-The Antrophic backend only supports chat completions.
+The Anthropic backend only supports chat completions.
 It can be initialised with a dictionary containing the following settings:

 - `api_key` (required) - Your Anthropic API key
 - `chat_model` (default: `claude-instant-1`) - The Anthropic model to be used for chat completions, e.g. `claude-instant-1`, `claude-2`.